sternb0t/hello-kafka/README.md

 # hello kafka

-This is a simple console app to show producing and consuming a kafka broker.
+This is a simple console app to demonstrate producing and consuming an [Apache Kafka](https://kafka.apache.org/) broker.
 Below are the steps I took to get it running on my machine, a MacBook Pro running macOS sierra 10.12.6.

 ## Verify Java